Nike-Inc/Willow/README.md

 ## Installation

-> **Embedded frameworks require a minimum deployment target of iOS 8 or OS X Mavericks.**
+Embedded frameworks require a minimum deployment target of iOS 8 or OS X Mavericks.

-> It is highly recommended to target only iOS 8+ when using Willow.
-Targeting iOS 7 as a deployment target is problematic and not supported by dependency management systems such as CocoaPods and Carthage.
+> Swift is not supported for deployment targets below iOS 7, so Willow can only be used with iOS 7+ deployment targets.
+With that said, we strongly encourage users to only use Willow in iOS 8+ deployment targets.
+Targeting iOS 7 is problematic and not supported by dependency management systems such as CocoaPods and Carthage.

 ### CocoaPods